 - Distressed Communities Relief Fund.
-The Governor recommends the enacted level of \$10.4 million for the Distressed Communities Relief Fund for FY 2015.
+The Assembly funded the Distressed Communities Relief Fund at the enacted level of \$10.4 million for both FY 2014 and FY 2015.
 Communities' aid distribution is based on updated qualifying tax levies.
 In FY 2013, Cranston qualified for aid.
 Communities entering and exiting the program receive 50.0 percent of what would otherwise be full funding under the formula.
 Cranston does not qualify as distressed for FY 2015.
-The Governor's recommendation redistributes 50.0 percent of Cranston's FY 2014 allocation to the other six communities for FY 2015. - Payment in Lieu of Taxes Program.
-The Governor recommends the enacted amount of \$35.1 million to fund the Payment in Lieu of Taxes program for FY 2015.
+The Assembly includes the redistribution of 50.0 percent of Cranston's FY 2014 allocation to the other six communities for FY 2015. - Payment in Lieu of Taxes Program.
+The Assembly provided \$40.1 million to fund the Payment in Lieu of Taxes program for FY 2015.
+This is \$5.0 million more than recommended and provided in FY 2014.
 This program reimburses cities and towns for property taxes which would have been due on real property owned by nonprofit educational institutions, nonprofit hospitals, or any state-owned hospital, veterans' residential facility or correctional facility exempt from taxation by state law.
 Reimbursement is statutorily based on 27.0 percent of the tax that would have been collected if the property had been taxable, subject to appropriation.
 The state makes one payment to communities in July of each year.
 If the appropriation is less than the necessary amount, the reimbursements are ratably reduced.
 The FY 2014 payment represented a reimbursement of 22.0 percent of the value.
-The distribution and value of FY 2015 reimbursements has not been determined as of this writing.
-The Division of Municipal Finance reports that multiple communities did not provide necessary data until December 2013, five months after the August 1 deadline.
-The Division anticipates updating distribution data in spring 2014, prior to the scheduled July payment for FY 2015. - Motor Vehicle Excise Tax Phase-Out.
-The Budget funds the Motor Vehicles Excise Tax program at the enacted amount of \$10.0 million for FY 2015.
+The FY 2015 enacted level represents a reimbursement of 25.4 percent of the value.
+The Assembly additionally enacted a revision to statute, requiring municipalities to submit data for the following year's distribution prior to receiving the current year's payment, effective July 1, 2015. - Motor Vehicle Excise Tax Phase-Out.
+The Assembly provided the enacted amount of \$10.0 million for the Motor Vehicles Excise Tax phase-out program for FY 2015.
 The 2010 Assembly enacted legislation mandating a \$500 exemption for which the state will reimburse municipalities an amount subject to appropriation.
-The legislation allows municipalities to provide an additional exemption; however, that additional exemption will not be subject to reimbursement.
-The Division of Municipal Finance reports that the FY 2014 revised and FY 2015 recommended distributions are based on December 2011 data.
-It anticipates updating planned distribution in spring 2014. - Municipal Incentive Aid.
-For FY 2015, the Governor includes the enacted amount of \$5.0 million for the Municipal Incentive Aid program, which encourages sustainable funding of retirement plans and reduction of unfunded liabilities.
+The legislation allows municipalities to provide an additional exemption; however, that additional exemption will not be subject to reimbursement. - Municipal Incentive Aid.
+The Assembly provided the enacted amount of \$5.0 million for the Municipal Incentive Aid program, which encourages sustainable funding of retirement plans and reduction of unfunded liabilities.
 For FY 2014, a municipality may receive funding if it has no locally administered pension plan; if it submitted an approved Funding Improvement Plan no later than June 1, 2013, or if it is not required to submit a Funding Improvement Plan.
-For FY 2015 and FY 2016, a municipality must be funding 100 percent of its annual required contribution; if there is no local plan or a Funding Improvement Plan has been implemented, the municipality remains eligible.
-Coventry did not submit its funding improvement plan by the deadline for FY 2014 funding.
-Its \$166,126 allocation will be redistributed to the qualifying communities in May 2014.
-Distribution to all 39 municipalities is included in the Governor's recommendation for FY 2015.
+For FY 2015 and FY 2016, a municipality must fund 100 percent of its annual required contribution; if there is no local plan or a Funding Improvement Plan has been implemented, the municipality remains eligible.
+Coventry did not submit its Funding Improvement Plan by the deadline for FY 2014 funding.
+The Assembly additionally enacted a revision to statute, allowing a non-compliant municipality's allocation to be reappropriated to the following fiscal year, to provide an opportunity for compliance.